11 unique hotels to add to your travel bucket list

 Built in 1837 and closed in 2002, this four-star hotel was once the Helsinki county prison.
 After undergoing extensive restoration, it reopened in 2007 as a lifestyle hotel, complete with a stylish design and a hint of Nordic luxury.

-Here inside the red brick walls of this historic building, you have your pick of suites, a gourmet restaurant in the basement and anything else you could wish for.
-You can even venture along on a tour to check out one of the few preserved spaces such as an isolation cell and a cramped group cell with its cold rock floor and low ceiling.
+Here inside the red brick walls of this historic building, you have your pick of suites, a gourmet restaurant in the basement, and anything else you could wish for.
+You can even venture along on a tour to check out one of the few preserved prison spaces such as an isolation cell and a cramped group cell with its cold rock floor and low ceiling.

 8. ION Luxury Adventure Hotel, Nesjavellir, Iceland

-Once an abandoned inn, this boutique hotel is located approximately 28 miles outside of Reykjavik, in the midst of a spectacular lowland landscape and Thingvellir National Park, one of Iceland’s many breathtaking sights.
+Once an abandoned inn, this boutique hotel is located approximately 45 km outside of Reykjavik, in the midst of a spectacular lowland landscape and Thingvellir National Park, one of Iceland’s many breathtaking sights.

 The ION Luxury Adventure Hotel can be found on the multi-coloured slopes of volcano Mt.
 Hengill, and boasts a dramatic view of Lake Thingvallavatn.
 There’s even a ‘Northern Lights Lounge’ so you can take in the magnificent views of the aurora borealis from the comfort of this sleek hotel – if you’re lucky enough.